tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

        Transcript-Hash(Truncate(ClientHello1))

 Where Truncate() removes the binders list from the ClientHello.
+Note that this hash will be computed using the hash associated with the PSK, as the client does not know which cipher suite the server will select.

 If the server responds with a HelloRetryRequest and the client then sends ClientHello2, its binder will be computed over: